September 21, 1909

-It seems to underscore the importance of relationship and authority.
+Events like these seem to underscore the importance of relationship and authority.
 We give our allegiance more easily to those whom we know.
 It seems a logical and reasonable unwritten precept of our survival instincts.
+We gain trust through consistent and positive relational knowledge of our neighbor.

 I thank You that Governor Eberhart was up to the task.
 I don’t know the details of how he won the populace of Minnesota over, but it is recorded that he did.
 And he repeated his success twice.** Perhaps it was his consistent work ethic and and stalwart service to his constituents.